-For example, the latest genre of financial institutions known as Small Finance Banks offer up to 9.25 percent for male senior citizens and 9.50 percent for women over 60 years age.
+For example, the latest genre of financial institutions, known as Small Finance Banks, offers up to 9.25 percent for male senior citizens and 9.50 percent for women over 60 years of age.
 For others, the rate of interest is about seven percent, with cooperative banks and India Post Payments Bank paying a little more.

-Invest your money on an FD to get better returns, if you’re looking for something that doesn’t involve any apparent risks.
+Invest your money on an FD to get better returns if you’re looking for something that doesn’t involve any apparent risks.
 However, be extra cautious while selecting the bank.
-Though cooperative banks provide half a percent more interest, some of them have crashed since 2019 leaving ordinary investors in the dark over the fate of their hard earned income.
+Through cooperative banks provide half a percent more interest, some of them have crashed since 2019 leaving ordinary investors in the dark over the fate of their hard-earned income.

 8. Kisan Vikas Patra

-If you’re younger and looking to double your money by investing minimum1 Lakh, then Kisan Vikas Patra or KVP is best investment plan.
-This is a Central government sponsored fixed deposit scheme that has fixed maturity of 124 months.
+If you’re younger and looking to double your money by investing a minimum1 Lakh, then Kisan Vikas Patra or KVP is the best investment plan.
+This is a Central government-sponsored fixed deposit scheme that has a fixed maturity of 124 months.

 9. National Savings Certificate

-The Indian government also issues National Savings Certificate or NSC through India Post Payments Bank.
+The Indian government also issues National Savings Certificates or NSC through India Post Payments Bank.
 These are available in denominations of Rs.100 and Rs.1,000 each.
-These are also ideal for working people since they entitle you to exemption from Income Tax under Section 80-C.
+These are also ideal for working people since they entitle you to an exemption from Income Tax under Section 80-C.

 10. National Pension Scheme

-Despite these flipsides, I would still recommend NPS as an best investment options for highest returns.
-That’s because you get to invest on two different pension plans- Tier-1 and Tier-2.
+Despite these flipsides, I would still recommend NPS as the best investment option for the highest returns.
+That’s because you get to invest in two different pension plans- Tier-1 and Tier-2.
 If you desire, you can select two different pension plans for each tier.
 And upon retirement, the money goes into annuities.
-This means, you get a handsome monthly pension upon reaching 60 years of age.
+This means you get a handsome monthly pension upon reaching 60 years of age.

 These commodities trade on a daily basis.
 Prices depend upon upswings and downturns in the global market.
 Commodity trading has helped countless people worldwide to become millionaires.

 Visit some art galleries in your city and attend a few art exhibitions.
-You can also learn how to invest on art from various online resources.
+You can also learn how to invest in art from various online resources.
 Actually, you can buy a few pieces of art by investing your Rs.100,000.
-And for highest returns, sell the art at auctions or to individual collectors at your price.
-Investing on art is the latest trend worldwide and now’s the right time to put your money.
+And for the highest returns, sell the art at auctions or to individual collectors at your price.
+Investing in art is the latest trend worldwide, and now’s the right time to put your money.

 13. Diamonds as Investment Option

 Like Gold, Diamond is also a commodity.
 It remains stagnant, static.
-It is static passive asset.
-If you buy a 2 Carat diamond, keep it for 20 days or 20 years, it does not grow to 3 Carat nor does number 1 diamond become number 2 diamond.
+It is a static passive asset.
+If you buy a 2 Carat diamond and keep it for 20 days or 20 years, it does not grow to 3 Carat, nor does the number 1 diamond become the number 2 diamond.

 It has no fungibility.
-Being brittle, it could be easily scratched, damaged.
+Being brittle, it could be easily scratched or damaged.
 Therefore, difficult to maintain.
-Large number of variables in quality makes pricing difficult, subjective.
+A large number of variables in quality makes pricing difficult, and subjective.
 Hence, no loan is given against Diamond as security.

 Because of all this no terminal market for Diamonds, resulting in no liquidity.